 Third stop: Multnomah Falls

 Head back onto the Historic Columbia River Highway drive approximately 8 minutes northeast to Multnomah Falls.
 Parking can be a little tough to find here and definitely expect crowds!
 It’s still worth stopping to see the falls if you are able to find a parking spot.
 You don’t have to hike to see the falls (620′ tall), they are right there by the roadside.
 In saying that, there are options to hike 0.2 miles up to the historic Benson Bridge or 1.2 miles to the top of the falls.
+You can also enjoy this area without much planning by hopping on a half-day tour from Portland.

 Fourth stop: Wahclella Falls